-Education for Healthcare Professionals (PgCert) Part-time
+Education for Healthcare Professionals (PgCert)

 Our programme aims to empower you to be a reflective practitioner through self-appraising past and future teaching styles.

 Join a School ranked 4th in the UK overall and 1st for our research environment in the 2014 Research Excellence Framework assessment (under Allied Health Professions, Dentistry, Nursing and Pharmacy).
 Our challenging and rewarding programme is designed specifically for those who are involved in healthcare education and the teaching and learning of healthcare professionals at all levels.